Avdbergnmf/gpd-ros-docker/README.md

 ## GPD ROS Wrapper
 This image comes with the full ros desktop installation.
 The example ros ws is found in `/home/gpd/docker_dir/ws_gpd_tiago`.
+If ROS commands aren't found, be sure to source the entrypoint: `source /ros_entrypoint.sh`.

 This workspace contains:
 - A modified version of [the gpd ROS Wrapper](https://github.com/atenpas/gpd_ros/) adopted for use with the TIAGo robot.